Downloading Datasets

 • -R index.html prevents downloading of the index.html files.

-# Wget on Docker
+# Download with wget on Docker

 If you don't have wget installed, you can use the mwendler/wget (opens new window) Docker image.
 This image hasn't been updated in a while, but it still works.

-docker run --rm -v $(pwd):/data -w /data mwendler/wget -r -np -nc -nv --domains=data.everef.net -R index.html --no-check-certificate https://data.everef.net/market-orders/history/2023/
+docker run --rm -v $(pwd):/data -w /data mwendler/wget -r -np -N -nv --domains=data.everef.net -R index.html --no-check-certificate https://data.everef.net/market-orders/history/2023/